-Jaap Stam left a gaping hole in the Manchester United defence when he was sold in 2001 and replacing him was never going to be easy.
+Jaap Stam was always going to leave a gaping hole in the Manchester United defence when he was sold in 2001 – replacing him was never going to be easy.

 Pique may have become one of the best centre-backs in the world, but his Manchester United career never really got going.

-The Spaniard struggled to break into the side and only made 23 first-team appearances before returning to Barcelona in 2008.
+The Spain international struggled to break into the side and only made 23 first-team appearances before returning to Barcelona in 2008.

-He then won everything at the Nou Camp and even helped his current side beat United in the 2009 and 2011 Champions League finals.
+He went on to win everything at the Camp Nou and even helped his hometown club beat United in the 2009 and 2011 Champions League finals.

 Rojo was signed from Sporting Lisbon on the back of some impressive performances for Argentina in the 2014 World Cup.

-But his reckless defending saw him become an increasingly peripheral figure at Old Trafford and the centre-back is currently on loan at Estudiantes.
+While the defender made a good first impression, his reckless defending and reoccurring injury problems saw him become an increasingly peripheral figure at Old Trafford.

 Bailly would be a lot higher on this list if it wasn’t for his injury problems.

-The Ivorian had a promising debut season at United in 2016-17 but has only made 41 appearances in all competitions over the last three years.
+The Ivory Coast international had a promising debut season at United in 2016-17 but has only made 45 Premier League appearances over the last five years.

 Jones was a highly-rated prospect when he joined United from Blackburn in 2011 and was tipped for a bright future by Sir Alex Ferguson.